 1- Vehicles Have Been Checked for Problems

-When a vehicle is considered a certified pre-owned vehicle, it has gone through rigorous testing by the manufacturer to ensure that it is up to their standards to be resold.
-Depending on the manufacturer, there may be restrictions for age and the number of miles on the vehicle before they can be certified.
+When a vehicle is considered a certified pre-owned vehicle, it has gone through rigorous testing by the manufacturer to ensure that it is up to their standards to be resold and has been inspected by factory trained technicians.
+Depending on the manufacturer, there may be restrictions for age and the number of miles on the vehicle before they can be certified to include the engine and transmission warranties.

 Each manufacturer has different classifications for certifying their pre-owned vehicles.
-Some manufacturers, like Audi, have a 300 point inspection process and limit the mileage and age of the vehicle for it to become certified pre-owned.
+Some manufacturers, like Audi, have a 300 point inspection process and limit the mileage and age of the preowned car for it to become certified pre-owned.
+Always take a test drive before deciding to purchase your dream vehicle.

 2- Vehicles May Qualify for Warranties